elmtree-askmo/cloudcannon-app/content/learn/medicine/how-does-the-study-of-cell-division-contribute-to-understanding-genetic-diseases.md

 url: /learn/medicine/questions/how-does-the-study-of-cell-division-contribute-to-understanding-genetic-diseases
 score: -1.0
 related_article1:
+    id: 122368
+    title: >-
+        What are the primary causes of uncontrolled cell division leading to cancer?
+    subject: Medicine
+    url: /learn/medicine/questions/what-are-the-primary-causes-of-uncontrolled-cell-division-leading-to-cancer
+related_article2:
+    id: 122371
+    title: >-
+        How is genetic material organized within a cell?
+    subject: Biotechnology
+    url: /learn/biotechnology/questions/how-is-genetic-material-organized-within-a-cell
+related_article3:
+    id: 122370
+    title: >-
+        What are the current methods of cancer treatment that target cell division?
+    subject: Medicine
+    url: /learn/medicine/questions/what-are-the-current-methods-of-cancer-treatment-that-target-cell-division
+related_article4:
     id: 122359
     title: >-
         What are the key events that occur during each phase of mitosis?